what is modern day slavery?

 BUT YOU CAN FIX IT

-There was a time when slavery was legal, and people considered it morally acceptably and economically essential.
-The battle to build a global consensus that slavery is unjust and unneeded has been won.
-Now we need to finish the job by freeing those still trapped in bondage.
+The battle to build a global consensus that slavery is unethical and unneeded has already been won.
+Now we need to finish the job by ending the practices that allow for slavery, and freeing those still trapped in it.